m-m-adams/EEE499_lab_set/lab_2.md

 A task will only block when it is waiting for its next execution.
 While each task is running it should light an LED (task 1 lights LED 1, task 2 lights LED 2, etc.)

+## Part 3 - Generic non-preemptive scheduling
+We will now genericize the clock based scheduler to make ordering determinations at runtime.
 You are to implement the following:

 1. A TCB struct (or struct of structs) that includes a task's priority, period, max execution time, run function, and remaining tics.